akka/akka-persistence-cassandra/docs/src/main/paradox/snapshots.md

 This will run the snapshot store with its default settings.
 The default settings can be changed with the configuration properties defined in [reference.conf](https://github.com/akka/akka-persistence-cassandra/blob/master/core/src/main/resources/reference.conf):

-### Keyspace and table definitions
+#### Keyspace and table definitions

-The default keyspace used by the plugin is called `akka_snapshot`.
+The default keyspace used by the plugin is `akka_snapshot`.
 Auto creation of the keyspace and tables is included as a development convenience and should never be used in production.
 Cassandra does not handle concurrent schema migrations well and if every Akka node tries to create the schema at the same time you'll get column id mismatch errors in Cassandra.
 The keyspace should be created with the